foosasugaome/PROJECT1/README.md

 * Changed name of the game.
 * Used keyboard keys to play the game.
 * Candy grabbed will only have an exchange value of 1.
-* Hamster movement randomized to add difficulty to game.
+* Hamster movement speed randomized to add difficulty to game.
-* Collision computed at smaller target points for difficulty.
+* Collision computed at smaller collision points for difficulty.
 * Added score for each candy grabbed.
 * Score added.
+* Timer removed.

 ## Resources